BBC (Trustee Election and Licence Fee) Bill [HL]

 Description

-Part 1: Trustee Elections This part mandates the BBC to establish a system for licence fee payers to elect BBC Trustees.
-The Secretary of State will set the election rules via statutory instrument, subject to parliamentary approval.
-The Secretary of State will then recommend the elected individuals for appointment as Trustees, with the Trustees selecting a Chairman from amongst themselves.
+The bill mandates the BBC to establish a system for licence fee payers to elect some of the BBC's trustees.
+The Secretary of State will set out the election process through regulations, and will recommend those elected for appointment.

 Government Spending